 Other factors deserve a mention too.
 The unclear legality of web scraping some sites could potentially make the operation risky without a legal team to navigate the murky waters and it could also be argued that increasing the number of employees for a task that, after all can be outsourced, might lead to diminished attention to your core business.
 If you want to learn more about the legality of web scraping, check out our other blog post: “Is web scraping legal?”.

 Building your own data scraper for in-house web scraping

-As you probably already know or at least suspect, building a web scraper for scraping product listings itself is no easy task too.
+As you probably already know or at least suspect, building a web scraper like a Python web scraper for scraping product listings itself is no easy task too.
 The steps involved require quite a bit of knowledge and skill, however, any task becomes easier when you know the direction.

 As you can see in the graphic above, the basis for any web scraper consists of four main steps, starting with preparing a scraping path (a list of URLs to scrape) and fine-tuning the scripts to finally storing the data.
 Instead of repeating the same information again, I recommend heading to a recent blog post by our Content manager Adomas that offers in-depth descriptions of each of the steps of this process and even more applicable knowledge on how to approach data gathering for e-commerce.

 How to choose the right proxies for product data scraping?

 Despite the general arguments against maintaining an in-house operation, there are still enough cases in which building your own in-house web scraper remains a viable solution.
 Typically, these can work just fine for small-scale projects that help avoid all of the complexities that come with web scraping large amounts of data.